KevinLam2980/web-module-challenge-scope-and-closure/README.md

 ```

 3. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!
+  The difference between funcitonal and objecct oriented programming is that in functional programming, functions are used where each function performs a specific tast.
+With object oriented programming, classes are used where instances of objects are created.
+Functional programming uses functions while object orientated programming likes to skew towards using methods.
+  The pros to functional programming is that it since it uses pure functions, they are reliable, concise, and hold less risk of error.
+The pros of OOP is that objects and methods are very readable and easy to understand.
+The methods are correlated with objects so methods can be used efficiently, and OOP usually depends on states.

 ## Resources